Requesting a call is the first step toward recovery. Our team is here to help you 24/7.

 How Does Medication-Assisted Treatment Work?

-At our treatment center, we believe in an individualized approach to healing that combines medications with counseling and behavioral therapies.
-Our medical professionals carefully consider an individual’s medical history, substance use patterns, and any co-occurring mental health conditions.
+At our treatment center, we create personal healing plans that combine medication with counseling and therapy.
+Our medical team carefully reviews each person’s health history, substance use, and any other mental health conditions.

-Our MAT program in Massachusetts starts with a comprehensive assessment conducted by our experienced healthcare team.
-We prescribe various forms of medications such as methadone, suboxone, and naltrexone, tailored to the individual’s situation.
+Our MAT program in Massachusetts starts with a full assessment from our experienced healthcare team.
+Medications like methadone, Suboxone, and naltrexone are then prescribed based on the person’s specific situation.

 Methadone